 Project Narrative Summer Institute

-The Project Narrative Summer Institute (PNSI) is a two-week program on the Ohio State University campus that offers faculty and advanced graduate students in any discipline the opportunity for an intensive study of core concepts and issues in narrative theory.
-The focus for summer 2013 will be Narrative Theory for the Humanities and Social Sciences.
-Brian McHale and Amy Shuman will direct the 2013 Institute, which will run from Monday, June 3rd to Friday, June 14th.
+The Project Narrative Summer Institute (PNSI) is a two-week workshop on the Ohio State University Columbus campus that offers faculty and advanced graduate students in any discipline the opportunity for an intensive study of core concepts and issues in narrative theory.
+This summer's PNSI will be held June 9-20, 2014, and the focus will be Queer and Feminist Narrative Theories: Interdisciplinary Methodologies.

 Institute Directors: PNSI 2014 will be co-directed by OSU faculty members Robyn Warhol, Arts & Humanities Distinguished Professor of English, and Amy Shuman, Professor of English, Anthropology, and Women’s, Gender, and Sexuality Studies and Director of Disability Studies.
 The Institute draws on the co-directors’ interdisciplinary training and research experience to recombine foundational queer and feminist texts in social sciences, literary theory, and narratology, with the goal of developing new transdisciplinary methodologies for teaching and research.
 Scholars in all humanities and social science fields are welcome.